mmandyck88/CSE240-HW11/README.md

-Making Family Tree and Meal Menu
+Making Family Tree and Lunch & Dinner Meal Menu using Prolog